Congratulations! Break out the confetti because you survived AEP! Take a moment to relax, but don’t pause for too long.

 Start off by reviewing all of your submitted enrollments and make sure your files are in order.
 Choose a method of organization that will help you easily find the information you need.

 Next, make sure to enter your AEP business data into a single tracking tool.
-You can choose from a simple Excel spreadsheet or customer relationship management (CRM) software.
+You can choose from a simple Excel spreadsheet or customer relationship management (CRM) software, like the Clients feature inside of the Ritter Platform.
 The information built into each record should include enough details to help you know what to expect for commission payout come January.
 CRMs come in many different formats and price points.

 These are some of the fields we suggest to include in your personal tracker: